3615Prunelle/00_VS_Code/4_So_Long/README.md

 Hello, welcome to my game !
 Just git clone and make, then execute with the map of your choice as an argument (in the maps folder)

+Possible errors :
+* Can't find any file related to MLX42 ? (graphic library)
+>> Just git clone MLX42 from github.
+Don't worry about compiling it, my Makefile takes care of that.

-You may miss a library.
-If you do (pick and choose depending on the error message) :
-'# sudo apt install build-essential libx11-dev libglfw3-dev libglfw3 xorg-dev'
+>> You may miss another library.
+If you do (pick and choose depending on the error message) : sudo apt install build-essential libx11-dev libglfw3-dev libglfw3 xorg-dev'

 If the Makefile starts with
 '# Makefile pour Eval (l'original a été backup)'